 Paul is an Honorary Visiting Professor at Cass Business School, City University of London.
 Previously, he was Chairman of Contact a Family the leading UK Charity supporting families of children with severe disabilities and Chair of the UK Rare Diseases Advisory Group.
 He was also Deputy Chairman at the Healthcare Commission from 2000 to 09 and the first lay member of the Royal College of Physicians Council.

 He has four degrees including an MBA with distinction (Warwick), an MSc in Agricultural Economics, a Diploma in Co-operative Development (Finance) and a BSc in Geography.

 In 2003 he was appointed an OBE for services to people with diabetes.
-Paul has three children and a flat coat retriever.
-He lives in East Sussex, but hails originally from North Yorkshire.
+Paul has three children and lives in East Sussex, but hails originally from North Yorkshire.